-Most mammoth CRMs like HubSpot and Salesforce diabolically let users discover their shortcomings after they’ve already paid for the software.
-Ramp-up time, implementation costs, additional services/apps needed, and quality of customer support, are the hottest topics in software review sites, because they’re the ones the users end up getting stuck with.
+Most mammoth CRMs like HubSpot and Salesforce let users discover their shortcomings after they’ve already paid for the software.
+Ramp-up time, implementation costs, additional services/apps needed, and quality of customer support are the hottest topics in software review sites because they’re the ones the users end up getting frustrated with.

 In order to ensure you’re making the right choice, the best approach is to install a demo version and see if the CRM can really support all of your requirements without breaking the bank.
 Never pay for software without demoing it for at least a couple of weeks.

 Comparing the Copper CRM alternatives you might choose for your business is an important task.
 These frequently asked questions might provide some extra guidance as you research:

 Copper CRM is mostly used for organizing contacts, automating sales processes, facilitating email marketing, and tracking pipelines, all while integrating with Google Workspace.

 Copper’s biggest limitation is its inflexibility outside of Google Workspace.
 Copper was purpose-built for teams living and breathing G Suite, so any businesses that need integration with Microsoft Office or more flexibility will find the platform unusable.
 The features users get for the price can be another drawback.